DFHack/dfhack/docs/Tags.rst

 "why" tags
 ----------
 - `armok <armok-tag-index>`: Tools that give you complete control over an aspect of the game or provide access to information that the game intentionally keeps hidden.
+Players that do not wish to see these tools listed in DFHack command lists can hide them in the ``Preferences`` tab of `gui/control-panel`.
 - `auto <auto-tag-index>`: Tools that run in the background and automatically manage routine, toilsome aspects of your fortress.
 - `bugfix <bugfix-tag-index>`: Tools that fix specific bugs, either permanently or on-demand.
 - `design <design-tag-index>`: Tools that help you design your fort.